kubernetes/git-sync/README.md

     --touch-file <string>, $GITSYNC_TOUCH_FILE
             The path to an optional file which will be touched whenever a sync completes.
 This may be an absolute path or a relative path, in which case it is relative to --root.
-If it is relative to --root, the first path element may not start with a period.

     --username <string>, $GITSYNC_USERNAME
             The username to use for git authentication (see --password-file or